-Psychotherapist ~ central Oxford
+Psychotherapist ~ Central Oxford and Stanton St. John

 Why stay stuck?

 "Anneli was fantastic - as well as listening and providing solutions, she taught me about the principles behind psychotherapy so that I could understand the nature of my problems and methods of addressing them."
-Bereavement client, 2017, RSCPP.
+Bereavement client, 2017, findatherapist.

 APPOINTMENTS & FEE

-If you are nearby in Islip, Kidlington, Thame or any of the surrounding villages and would like to know more about my practice such as how to begin, what happens in the holidays or the psychoanalytic psychotherapy I offer have a look at the Questions? page.
-My academic and clinical qualifications are detailed on the About Anneli page, they are validated by the UKCP, which is the main validating institution for psychotherapists in the UK.
+If you are nearby in Islip, Kidlington, Thame or any of the surrounding villages and would like to know more about my practice such as how to begin, what happens in the holidays or the psychotherapy I offer have a look at the Questions? page.
+My academic and clinical qualifications are detailed on the About Anneli page, they are validated by the UKCP, which is the main psychotherapist validating institution in the UK.

 Find out More